 After earning an associate degree online, criminal justice students can transfer into a bachelor’s program.
 According to PayScale, the average police officer with an associate degree makes about $48,054 per year.
 Meanwhile, those with a bachelor’s degree make an annual salary of about $55,503.
 A four-year degree also prepares graduates for higher-level positions in the criminal justice system.

-Accreditation for Online Associate in Criminal Justice Degrees
+How Are Online Associate in Criminal Justice Degrees Accredited?

 Accreditation is a critical factor when searching for associate degree online criminal justice programs.
 Most reputable colleges and universities receive accreditation, which ensures that they provide quality educational opportunities.
 Earning a degree from an accredited institution ensures a more seamless transition into a four-year program.

 There are two types of accreditation: regional and national.
 About 80% of all U.S. colleges and universities hold regional accreditation, and it’s widely considered the more prestigious of the two.
 However, nationally accredited schools tend to be more affordable while still offering high-quality academic programs.